 How Long Can You Drive With Low Transmission Fluid?

-Driving with low transmission fluid is possible for about 10-30 miles with a 1-2 quarts deficiency, yet risky.
+You can drive with low transmission fluid for approximately 10 to 30 miles if transmission fluid has a deficiency of 1 to 2 quarts.
+But it is still risky.
 It can cause jerky movements or prevent gear shifting.
 Always check the fluid level regularly, particularly if hard-driving or towing.
-Though generally changed after 30,000 miles, keeping transmission fluid optimal is vital as replacing a burnt transmission can cost over $5000.
+Though generally changed after 60,000 miles, keeping transmission fluid optimal is vital as replacing a burnt transmission can cost over $5000.

 Read my guide on the transmission flush guide to learn more.
 Also, check my guide on cost of fixing transmission leak, based on different causes.